Shuyib/tool_calling_api/README.md

 ## File structure
 .
+├── Dockerfile.app - template to run the gradio dashboard.
-├── Dockerfile - template to run the project in one shot.
+├── Dockerfile.ollama - template to run the ollama server.
-├── docker-compose.yml - use the codecarbon project and gradio dashboard.
+├── docker-compose.yml - use the ollama project and gradio dashboard.
+├── docker-compose-codecarbon.yml - use the codecarbon project, ollama and gradio dashboard.
+├── .env - This file contains the environment variables for the project.
+(Not included in the repository)
 ├── app.py - the function_call.py using gradio as the User Interface.
 ├── Makefile - This file contains the commands to run the project.
 ├── README.md - This file contains the project documentation.
 This is the file you are currently reading.
 ├── requirements.txt - This file contains the dependencies for the project.